Azukibits/godot-terminal/README.md

 tool (vim-style apps, AI coding assistants, build watchers, REPLs) works the same as it would in Windows Terminal.

+please always use the latest version
+More features will be added

 The `Terminal` class is also a regular `Control` node, so you can drop one into a runtime scene if you want an in-game console.